duyphong1204/Logseq/pages/Course___PM Essentials 2023___Day 1___Empathize.md

 - Example:
-	- Product Survey Structure From MỞ
+	- Product Survey Structure From WOTN4
-	-
+	- Function Priority from a blog